dcbaker/cython/docs/src/tutorial/clibraries.rst

    exception instance in order to raise it may actually fail because we are running out of memory.
 Luckily, CPython provides a C-API function ``PyErr_NoMemory()`` that safely raises the right exception for us.
-Cython automatically substitutes this C-API call whenever you write ``raise MemoryError`` or ``raise MemoryError()``.
+Cython0 automatically substitutes this C-API call whenever you write ``raise MemoryError`` or ``raise MemoryError()``.
 If you use an older version, you have to cimport the C-API function from the standard